 - 3.3.3.
 Valid Issuance.
 All shares of Common Stock issued by the Company upon the proper exercise of a Warrant in conformity with this Warrant Agreement shall be validly issued, fully paid and non-assessable. - 3.3.4.
-[Fractional Exercise.
-Fractional Warrant Shares may be issued upon the exercise of the Warrant.] - 3.3.5 No Transfer Taxes.
+Fractional Exercise.
+No fractional shares or scrip representing fractional shares shall be issued upon the exercise of a Warrant.
+As to any fraction of a share which a holder would otherwise be entitled to purchase upon such exercise, the Company shall, at its election, either pay a cash adjustment in respect of such final fraction in an amount equal to such fraction multiplied by the Exercise Price or round up to the next whole share - 3.3.5 No Transfer Taxes.
 The Company shall not be required to pay any stamp or other tax or charge required to be paid in connection with any transfer involved in the issue of the Warrant Shares upon the exercise of Warrants; and in the event that any such transfer is involved, the Company shall not be required to issue or deliver any Warrant Shares until such tax or other charge shall have been paid or it has been established to the Company's satisfaction that no such tax or other charge is due. - 3.3.6 Date of Issuance.
 Each person in whose name any such shares of Common Stock is issued shall for all purposes be deemed to have become the holder of record of such shares on the date on which the Warrant was validly exercised and payment of the Warrant Price was made, irrespective of the date of delivery of such Election to Purchase, except that, if the date of such Election to Purchase and payment is a date when the stock transfer books of the Company are closed, such person shall be deemed to have become the holder of such shares at the close of business on the next succeeding date on which the stock transfer books are open.